A Guide to Transfer Learning

 Transfer learning is an ML method that uses a pre-trained model as the basis for training a new one.
 For example, a model trained for facial recognition can be adjusted for MRI scan analysis.
 Whereas it’s hard to collect and label thousands of similar images with cancer to train the model from scratch, fine-tuning a ready model is much easier.

-The idea is simple: since the ML model already knows how to classify a certain type of pictures, it can learn to recognize images with particular diseases, such as traumatic brain injury or cancer metastasis.
+The idea is simple: since the machine learning model already knows how to classify a certain type of pictures, it can learn to recognize images with particular diseases, such as traumatic brain injury or cancer metastasis.
 Through transfer learning, we can achieve very accurate results faster.

 The same is true for natural language processing tasks.
 Thus, if a model has been trained for the sentiment analysis of English-language texts, it can be used for building a model for the same tasks in German or Spanish.

 As the first step in developing your transfer learning strategy, you need to answer the following questions:

 - What knowledge can be transferred from the source to the target model to improve the execution of the target task?

 - How can we apply the knowledge we learned from the source model to our current project/domain?

 Three categories of transfer learning

 Depending on the task and the amount of labeled/unlabeled data available for source and target domains, transfer learning methods fall into one of three categories: inductive, transductive, and unsupervised.

 We use different transfer learning approaches depending on the accessibility of data.